denoland/std/curtains/curtains.md

 - tracks being present or not ?
 - does the customer have tracks or not should be an early question
 - do not offer valiances and fenials at the same time
-- window types should not show the list, but just leave an open ended quesiton
+- window types should not show the list, but just leave an open ended question
 - each room should ask how many windows there are
 - in a bedroom the fabric choice should be plain
 - blackout is a lining, not a fabric